zenparsing/chromium-futures/README.md

 ### Async Member Functions

-Because Future-returning coroutines have knowledge of weak pointers, we are able to implement the familiar async class pattern from above with a coroutine instead of
+Because future-returning coroutines have knowledge of weak pointers, we are able to implement the familiar async class pattern from above with a coroutine instead of
 callbacks: